-The Roads Asset Management Plan (PDF, 758kb) sets out the strategy for maintaining the road network and its associated assets.
+The Roads Asset Management Plan (PDF, 1.17mb) sets out our strategy for maintaining the road network and its associated assets.
 Asset management uses lifecycle planning to make best use of available resources.
 The Asset Management approach ensures an appropriate prioritisation of works in line with available budgets.

 To carry out works, occupy or open part of a public road, you must notify us first.
-View our List of Public Roads (PDF, 1.4mb).
+View our List of Public Roads (PDF, 3.3mb).

-Remember: under every street there are cables, mains, pipes and sewers.
-Consult Susiephone, Dial before you Dig flyer (PDF, 1.6mb) before you carry out any roadworks.
+Under every street there are cables, mains, pipes and sewers.
+Please consult Dial before you Dig before you carry out any roadworks.

 Road maintenance permits

 Most road maintenance permits are valid for 4 weeks from date of authorisation.
 Applications for longer periods will be charged in 4 week blocks.
-So, if you need a skip permit for 16 weeks you will pay £168 = 4 x the £42 single permit charge.
+So, if you need a skip permit for 16 weeks you will pay £216 = 4 times the £54 single permit charge.